daytonaio/content/articles/2024822_Daytona_Office_Hours_#9.md

 - **[Handle Binary Download Interruptions](https://github.com/daytonaio/daytona/pull/942)**: *Prefers to use wget instead of curl to download the binary because it automatically handles interruptions.
 Additionally, add a retry policy if the download fails.*
 - **[Fix Version Mismatch Warning](https://github.com/daytonaio/daytona/pull/941)**: *Fixes the version mismatch warning message.*

-Furthermore, there are various minor fixes and optimizations that are going to be in the next release.
-There are some other open pull requests that we are not sure if they are going to be merged right away.

 ## Contribute and Win Bounties

-We finalized this episode by motivating users to submit issues if they encountered any and to contribute to Daytona open-source to win bounties.
+We encourage you to submit issues if you encountered any and to contribute to Daytona open-source to win bounties.
 If you have any questions, ask us at our [community slack](https://go.daytona.io/slack).

 Watch our office hours video on YouTube: [Daytona Office Hours #9 - Pre-Builds Demo & Latest Fixes ](https://www.youtube.com/watch?v=7WZdv0ccGOU).